negarbaharmand/snap-book/README.md

 To install and run the React app, follow these steps:

+1. Navigate to the project's root directory.
-1. Run the following commands:
+2. Run the following commands:

 ```bash
 npm install # Install dependencies